brianshumate/vaultron/README.md

 ```

 > **NOTE**: When using custom binaries in this way the binary must be for Linux/AMD64 as that is the platform for the containers, also Vaultron ignores the value of `TF_VAR_vault_version` since the binary itself determines the version so keep that in mind as well.

+One disadvantage of the current custom binary scheme is that it chooses a simplest approach to introducing the `vault` binary by changing the path from which `vault` is executed.
+This breaks the preferred dedicated user model such that the process is executed by the _root_ user instead of the _vault_ user, so please keep this in mind when using custom binaries.

+All OSS containers do execute _vault_ as the _vault_ user.

 ## Basic Troubleshooting Questions